 Miss Green strives to use materials that reduce CO2 emissions.
 For example, TENCEL®.
 The producer generates a lot of on-site bio energy for its own energy consumption.
 The suppliers of Miss Green are also GOTS certified and have active policies to reduce energy usage.
 Research shows that the final consumer is responsible for one third of the CO2 emissions of a garment.
 This occurs during washing, ironing and drying of the clothes.
 Therefore, we advise our customers to follow the laundry instructions on the laundry label to minimize the use of the dryer and to air-dry more often.

 WASTE:The GOTS certification also includes guidelines for the environmental tax at the office where Miss Green has to comply.
 And it is only a small part of our total environmental contribution, but for completeness; at the office we print as little as possible and plastic bags are not used.
 On Friday afternoon, we will walk to the bins around the corner and carefully divide all the separated waste.
 We also use rechargeable batteries and collect empty in cartridges.
 Our toast iron and toaster make miracles for old bread.
+Miss Green supports the Circular Economy concept.
+But our office should be included.
+That is why we have decided to move to the BakkeRij in Haarlem.
+This building has been designed according to the principles of the Circular Economy.
 Want to know what we do more?
 Read our blog “let’s clean up Europe”.
 But with our clothes we also try to minimize the effect on the environment.
 During the design phase we already take the necessary fabric for a piece of clothing into account.
 By designing smartly, we use the fabric optimally without compromising the design.
 And as a piece of clothing we will fix it.
 Clothing production is human work.
 Therefore, it can sometimes happen that something is not sewn well.
 Miss Green prevents this clothing from being left untouched and will in most cases be repaired.